Connect with us

 The three Democratic candidates for Agriculture and Commerce Commissioner vying to win the party’s nomination on August 8th will meet online for a virtual debate on Friday, July 21st.

-The Facebook Live will feature candidates Terry Rogers, Bethany Hill and Robert Bradford.
+The Facebook Live event will feature candidates Terry Rogers, Bethany Hill and Robert Bradford.
 Details can be seen on the flyer.

 The winner of the Democratic Primary will move to face incumbent Republican Ag Commissioner Andy Gipson in the November General Election.